Helping Chinese businesses succeed in New Zealand

 If you would like to subscribe to receive our China-focused publications, please sign up here or email firstname.lastname@example.org

 We have advised:

-- all three Chinese banks operating in New Zealand – China Construction Bank, the Industrial and Commercial Bank of China, and Bank of China
+all three Chinese banks operating in New Zealand – China Construction Bank, the Industrial and Commercial Bank of China, and Bank of China on

-- on significant cross-border M&A deals for clients including Australian waste management company Transpacific Industries Group on the $950m sale of its New Zealand business to a wholly owned subsidiary of the Beijing Capital Group
+on significant cross-border M&A deals for clients including Australian waste management company, Transpacific Industries Group, on the $950m sale of its New Zealand business to a wholly-owned subsidiary of the Beijing Capital Group, and

 Beijing General Aviation on its 50% equity investment in Pacific Aerospace, and

 on the establishment of a joint venture with Pacific Aerospace called Beijing